alanconway/envoy-amqp/demo2/README.md

 qdrouterd is configured dynamically by the envoy routers setting up subscriber links, only one address per sidecar is needed.

-[Future work: it would be nice if envoy could also initiate the connection to qdrouterd.
-See the to-do list in ../README.md]
+Future work: envoy needs to be able to initiate the connection to qdrouterd.
+See the to-do list in ../README.md

 Here's what happens in detail: